 This project has the objective of developing a new overall solution, with enhanced and value added processes that will be cost-effective and include greater time management, analysis and reporting capabilities of the Service's single greatest asset, its people.
-This project will also result in improved customer service to our members and improved member understanding and satisfaction with human resources, payroll and benefit services.
-The estimated cost for phase three of this project, which is to replace the Service's current time and labour system, is being reviewed and any additional requirements will be reported to the Board, as necessary.
+This project will also result in improved customer service to our members and improved member understanding and satisfaction with human resources, payroll and benefit service's current time and labour system, is being reviewed and any additional requirements will be reported to the Board, as necessary.